Github|...

 See Passphrase Reset for the full flow.

-Caching: The CLI can cache your passphrase at ~/.sp00ky/vault-passphrase.
-To clear it:
+Caching: The CLI can cache the Argon2id-derived key at ~/.sp00ky/vault-derived-key (your raw passphrase is never persisted).
+To clear the cache:

 Bash